-The receiver consists of single transistor amplifier with laser module.
+The transmitter shown below consists of single transistor amplifier with laser module.
 C1 is DC current blocking capacitor, R1 and R2 gives necessary bias for the transistor.

 R3 is current limiting resistor; you may adjust the value of this resistor to get right amount of current flow and brightness for your laser.

 A laser communicator receiver circuit can be now positioned at any distance within the laser beam's reach and the laser information could be decoded and amplified by the receiver back into the original form.

 The following image shows the block diagram of the laser communicator circuit.
 We can see that a solar cell is attached at the input of an audio amplifier.

 The information encoded in the laser beam is focused on the solar cell.